alexkonusa/comp140-gam160-game/README.md

 **Controller Description**

 I have had couple of ideas for controllers that would suit the game, but after doing some research I had to change and adapt to what I can achieve.

 My controller Idea is to have 2 pedals with Range Sensors that will be used to steer the car, player will need to use his feet to steer left or right.
-To steer the car, player will need to place 1 foot at a time on the pedal in which derection they want to steer.
-To accelerate and brake I will have two buttons which will preform the actions, in order to accelerate player will need to use their hands and press the according button.
+To steer the car, player will need to place 1 foot at a time on the pedal according to which direction they want to steer.
+To accelerate and brake I will have two buttons which will perform the actions, in order to accelerate or brake player will need to use their hands to press the buttons.

-I feel that this alt controller idea is ideal for the type of game i'm trying to make while also making it possible for me to complete.
+I feel that this alt controller idea is ideal for the type of game I'm trying to make while also making it possible for me to complete.
 Because I will be making a physics based car game, I think that this controller will make it difficult for the player to control the vehicle, which is simply my goal.
-When I complete this Idea, I can always expand and create something a little more advance.
+When I complete this controller, I can always expand and create something a little more advance.

-List of Physical Components that I will need:

-2x Ultrasonic Range Finder
-& 2x Buttons

 **Controller Sketches and Design**